$110 per 50-minute session for individuals or couples

 $20 per 80-minute session of group therapy

 Yes.
-Please check with your insurance to see if they reimburse any of the cost of therapy with a Registered Clinical Social Worker.
+Please check with your insurance to see if they reimburse any of the cost of therapy with a Registered Clinical Social Worker or a Registered Clinical Counsellor.
 I am happy to assist in the process if necessary.

 I accept cash, cheques and Paypal.